hackgvl/nights/.github/ISSUE_TEMPLATE/logistics---gather-in-advance.md

 ---

-See our earlier [Logistics - Gather in Advance](https://github.com/hackgvl/nights/issues?q=gather+in%3Atitle+is%3Aissue) issues for past notes and context.

 ## Check-in / Guests
 - [ ] Gather any hand sanitizer
 - [ ] Gather tape needed for signs